BrentPease1/pease-lab/content/authors/kellycrandall/_index.md

 ---
 # Display name
-title: Elaine Metz
+title: Kelly Crandall

 # Username (this should match the folder name)
 authors:
-- laineymetz
+- kellycrandall

 # Is this the primary user of the site?
 superuser: false